equinor/res2df/docs/glossary.rst

     include files
         Files that provide inputs to reservoir simulators by using the INCLUDE statement in input decks.
-By convention, these files often have the extension .INC (generally) or .GRDECL (for files included into the grid section).
+By convention, these files often have the extension .INC/.inc (generally) or .GRDECL/.grdecl (for files included into the grid section).

     reservoir simulator
         Reservoir simulators such as OPM Flow or Eclipse.